Robert is an anatomy professor at Benedictine University in Lisle, IL.

 For the limbs, there are two relational terms that are very important: proximal and distal.
-"Proximal" refers to structures toward the midline along the limb, and "distal" refers to structures away from the midline.
+"Proximal" refers to structures toward the attachment of the limb to the rest of the body, and "distal" refers to structures away from the limb's attachment.
 Again, these terms are relational, so that the elbow is distal relative to the shoulder but proximal relative to the wrist and hand.

 Before you can apply your new knowledge of anatomical position and directional terminology to refer to movements of the body and limbs, it is necessary to describe three anatomical planes in which movement can occur.